jonah-heideman/flash/README.md

 }

-in the root dir, create a game runner file with the format {name_of_game}.rb
+in the root dir, create a game runner file with the name format {name_of_game}.rb

-in game runner file, follow the following code:
+in game runner file, enter the following code:

 require_relative 'lib/runner'